What is a Competency?

 A ‘competence’ was defined as an action, behaviour or outcome to be demonstrated, or a minimum standard.
 Different levels of mastery were defined by different statements.

-This approach is useful when defining technical, functional and clinical competencies.
+This approach is useful for technical, functional and clinical competencies definitions.

 Competencies as Behavioural Repertoires